qipchip31/Rotten_Fruit_Detection/README.md

 ## Abstract
-The project aims to create a reliable and non-destructive method for fruit decay assessment by integrating computer vision for external decay detection and microwave technology for internal decay assessment.
+The project aims to create a reliable and non-destructive method for fruit decay assessment by combining computer vision for external decay detection and microwave technology for internal decay assessment.

 ### Importance of Fruit Quality Assessment
 - Ensuring fruit quality is essential in the food industry to prevent spoilage and ensure consumer satisfaction.